-- Construction period of 18 months beginning March 1, 2022; - All construction costs are capitalized; - Commercial production starting (effectively) on September 1, 2023; - Mine life of 7.8 years; - Cost estimates in constant Q3 2020 U.S dollars with no inflation or escalation; - Capital costs funded with 100% equity (no financing costs assumed); - All cash flows discounted to the start of construction; - Metal is assumed to be sold in the same year it is produced; - No contractual arrangements for refining are in place.
+- Construction period of 18 months beginning March 1, 2024; - All construction costs are capitalized; - Commercial production starting (effectively) on September 1, 2025; - Mine life of 7.8 years; - Cost estimates in constant Q3 2022 U.S dollars with no inflation or escalation; - Capital costs funded with 100% equity (no financing costs assumed); - All cash flows discounted at a 5% discount rate to the start of construction; - Metal is assumed to be sold in the same year it is produced; - No contractual arrangements for refining are in place.

-22.4 Taxes
+19.4 Taxes

 The Project was evaluated on an after-tax basis to provide an approximate value of the potential economics.
 The tax model was prepared by MNP LLP, an independent tax consultant.
-The calculations are based on the tax regime as of the date of the 2020 FS, include estimates for Paramount's expenditures, and related impacts to various tax pool balances, between the 2020 FS and the assumed construction start date.
+The calculations are based on the tax regime as of the date of the FS, and includes estimates for Paramount's expenditures, and related impacts to various tax pool balances, between the FS and the assumed construction start date.